rudidude86/gura-lang.github.io/documents/Introduction.md

 * __Inherit Familiar Syntax__

-  I don't think it's a good idea to bother creating an original syntax as long as it has same effects as that in exsting languages.
+  I don't think it's a good idea to bother creating an original syntax if it has same effects as that of existing languages.
-  I decided to follow other popular languages as much as possible when I need to make syntax or name variables and functions.
+  I decided to follow other popular languages as much as possible when I need to make syntax and name variables and functions.
-  In fact, as the new language uses a pair of curly brackets to embrace a block, an overwhole look of the code may be like one in C or Java.
+  In fact, as the new language uses a pair of curly brackets to embrace a block, an overwhole appearance of the code may look like one in C or Java.

 * __Be Practical__